Tanjung Priok: Plans for the new harbor

 The goal of the Tanjung Priok harbor plans was to create a harbor where ocean-going ships could attach to a quay.
 The increased traffic which resulted from the opening of the Suez Canal contributed to these plans, but the rationale centered on eliminating the need for trans-loading.
 The effect would be that commodities produced in the Dutch East Indies could be brought to the Batavia warehouses more cheaply.
 This would put Batavia, and Dutch ships at a more equal foot to Singapore and English ships.
 In turn, scale effects, i.e. regular supply of cargo, would further redress the balance for Dutch shipping.

-Construction of Tanjung Priok harbor
+Construction

 The construction of the new harbor was started in 1877 by Governor General Johan Wilhelm van Lansberge (1875–1881).
 The new harbor was named Tandjong Priok.
 The construction of the harbor was a major project.

 Several facilities were built to support the function of the new harbor.
 Repair facilities were provided by Tanjung Priok Dock of 4,000 tons.
 A railway connection was established by building Tanjung Priuk Station (1914) and connecting it to the existing rail network.

-Spelling

-Tanjung Priok is variously spelled in history as "Tandjong Priok", "Tandjoeng Priok" or "Tanjon Preeq".

-Riots

-Tanjung Priok was the site of a widely publicized incident on September 12, 1984, when army forces fired on a group of Muslim protesters.
-The protesters were demonstrating against proposed government regulations that would require all formal organisations in the country to adopt Pancasila as their ideology.
-There were conflicting reports about the total death toll, but most sources indicate that several hundred protesters were killed.
-After the fall of Suharto the case was taken up again, and in 2003 fourteen people, among them a former commander of the Kopassus special forces unit, were named as suspects in the 1984 killings.

-Kelurahan (urban villages)
+Name

+Below is the list of names used in history during its existence:

+Administrative villages (kelurahan)

-The district of Tanjung Priok is divided into seven kelurahan (urban villages):
+The district of Tanjung Priok is divided into seven kelurahan or subdistricts: